Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Numerical simulations

-The two tables below show us how the graph Laplace operator $L_{n,t}f$ and its expectation $L_tf$ behave asymptotically.
-Below 'int' corresponds to an interior point (the origin of the ball), and 'bd' corresponds to a boundary point ($(1,0)$), and scaled Laplacians mean $\sqrt{t}L_{n,t}$ for discrete and $\sqrt{t}L_t$ for continuous graph Laplacians.
+The tables below show how the graph Laplace operator $L_{n,t}f$ and its expectation $L_tf$ behave asymptotically on the unit ball $\mathbb{B}^3$.
+Note that 'int' corresponds to an interior point, namely the origin $0_3$, and 'bd' corresponds to the boundary point $(1,0,0)$.\\